Sleeping Beauty Castle: The Happiest Homecoming on Earth (2005)

-The gold railings were also added into the second floor of the castle for the safety of pyrotechnics workers.
-They were removed after 10 years and replaced with hidden railings that move up only when needed.

-Sixtieth anniversary

-For Disneyland's 60th anniversary, World of Color changed to the World of Color: Celebrate!
-The Wonderful World of Walt Disney.
-Disneyland introduced Paint The Night and a new fireworks show, "Disneyland Forever".
-A 24-hour kickoff event occurred May 22, 2015.
+The castle and park decor were primarily gold, in a nod to a traditional fiftieth anniversary.
+Gold accents were added to the castle, including gold railings along the front turrets which doubled as fall protection.
+This railing was removed during the refurbishment leading to the 60th Anniversary and replaced with a retractable railing.

+The Diamond Celebration (2015)

-As part of the celebration, the castle was covered with diamonds and glitter, with a large 60th logo in the center.
-Carthay Circle Restaurant at Disney California Adventure was also decorated for the Diamond Celebration.
-Most of the decoration on the castle was removed shortly after the celebration, although the decorative faux roofs remained until January 2018, as the old roofs get more damaged as the days go on during the celebration and 2017.
+For Disneyland's 60th anniversary, the castle was covered with diamonds and glitter, with a large 60th medallion above the entryway.
+The castle design and overall decor were primarily diamond-themed, in a nod to a traditional sixtieth anniversary.
+Most of the decoration was removed shortly after the celebration, although the decorative faux roofs remained until January 2018, as the original roofs underneath the decorations were damaged during the celebration.

-100 Years Of Wonder
+100 Years Of Wonder (2023)

-For the company's Centennial Jubliee, Disneyland introduced a new fireworks show, "Wondrous Journeys".

-As part of the celebration, the castle was covered with sliver and glitter, with a large 100th logo in the center.
+The castle was decorated for Disney's 100th Anniversary celebration, this time with iridescence and silver, complete with a giant 100th medallion above the entryway.
 Fountains were also installed in the moat in front of the castle.
+By October 14, 2023, most of the decorations were removed, while the last large one, the 100th medallion, was removed on November 10th, 2023.
+The fountains were the only decoration remaining after the celebration.

+70th Anniversary (2025)

+In honor of the 70th anniversary, the castle was decorated in blue, pink, and yellow ribbons, and a 70th Anniversary medallion located in the center.
+For the 2025 holiday season, the 70th decorations were mixed in with the holiday decorations.

-Disneyland Park (Paris)
+Disneyland Park Paris

-Sleeping Beauty Castle (English for Le Château de la Belle au Bois Dormant) is at the centre of Disneyland Park and a continuation of Sleeping Beauty Castle first seen at Disneyland in California.
+Sleeping Beauty Castle (English for Le Château de la Belle au Bois Dormant) is at the center of Disneyland Park Paris and a continuation of Sleeping Beauty Castle first seen at Disneyland in California.

 The Castle features two parts, a dungeon area in the base featuring an Audio-Animatronic dragon and, above, a concrete balcony walkthrough area with Sleeping Beauty–themed stained glass windows and tapestries.
 There are also several shops selling glass figures, ornaments and gifts.